-at meetings, organise events, meet and great people, organise meetings and manage the running of the office.
+at meetings, organise events, meet and greet people, organise meetings and manage the running of the office.
 There are many more skills that can be required, which are not mentioned in the above array of skills.
 Every job can have specific requirements and you will need to be a dynamic person, who is a fast learner to cope with this.

 Progress to a PA and Executive PA

 Advanced Level: Executive PA

 The Executive PA is difficult.
-Naturally, you need absolute advanced level of all of the administrative skills listed about that relate to a PA or Secretary.
+Naturally, you need an absolute advanced level of all of the administrative skills listed that relate to a PA or Secretary.
 However, the key to the transition to this level is the Executive name.
 You essentially need to learn to function at the executive level, which means the ability to present yourself in a new more assertive and professional manner.
 At this level, you should be able to lead others, influence them and delegate to others when it is appropriate to do so.
 This may sound easy but an array of soft skills and technical competence is required to master this area of the role.

 You should also be looking to direct your own career and be able to operate on your own initiative, without being dictated to by your manager.
-This is a great role if you can get it as you get more freedom to develop yourself, more interesting work and to see more of a high level variety of issues.
+This is a great role if you can get it as you get more freedom to develop yourself, more interesting work and to see more of a high-level variety of issues.

-Communication, leadership, influencing, decision-making and problem-solving skills are all requirement that you will need to master.
+Communication, leadership, influencing, decision-making and problem-solving skills are all requirements that you will need to master.
 However, the list of skills can be much wider and you may need specialism such as Projects, Events, HR, Finance or other types of skills to be a success.

 However, this is a difficult move to make and will require Executive PA training to master the managerial skills that are new to you.
 To find out more about this, go to our qualifications